awsdocs/amazon-lumberyard-user-guide/doc_source/android-quick-start.md

    + For **Target Platform**, select **Android ARMv8**\.
    + For **Build Options**, select **Build Game**\.

 1. Click **Deploy to local device**\.
-Text appears while the code builds and deploys to your device\.
+The code builds and deploys to your device, as shown in the following example\.
 **Example**
 ![\[Deploying to the local Android device from Lumberyard.\]](http://docs.aws.amazon.com/lumberyard/latest/userguide/images/android-quick-start-log.png)